Nooriya-Git/Pizza-Sales/README.md

 With an average order value of $38.31 and total revenue figures there is clear evidence of healthy customer spending habits, within the pizza business segment.
 ## SQL Queries
-The SQL queries used to analyze the data are included in the SQL_Queries.sql file.
+The SQL queries used to analyze the data are included in the SQL_Queries.pdf file.
 These queries address various analytical needs such as:

 - Filtering sales by category, size, and time.
 - Calculating total revenue and order values.